A Brief Re-Cap of the Past Thirty Days

 We use our feelings as information, meaning that as we are faced with a decision, we check our emotional state.
 We take stock of which feelings are provoked by the situation.
 When a situation provokes strong negative reactions, we tend to focus on the worst possibilities.
 Let that sink in for a minute.

 - I remember seeing the headline that 49 were dead in Orlando and the feeling of the ground dropping out from under me.
 Fifty was a big number.
 I was filled with uncertainty, fear, worry, concern.
 That was a lot of people dead.
 It just didn’t seem possible.

 - I remember seeing the headline about the police shooting in Dallas.
 My head spun.
 I was dizzy.
 It was unbelievable.
 What was happening?
 Would we have rioting like we did in ’68?

 - How did you react to those two events?
 Do you remember how you felt when you first learned of these two shootings?
 Please let me know in the comments!

 The recent of killings by police, terrorists, and madmen cannot help but produce a cumulative effect of fear, anger, vulnerability, sadness, and hopelessness.
 Because of these strong negative emotions, we are likely to focus on the worst possibilities, but what are they?
-Would the worst possibility be?
+What could the worst possibility be?
 A comment on what you believe could be the worst possibility or what you’ve observed in others would be most enlightening and appreciated.